wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

   - Currently the CQL primary key has the order (key, family, qualifier, version, value).
 To support different query patterns, we might want to have a different ordering.
 - How shall we expose C*'s variable consistency levels to the user?
-- Do we need to support row scans?
+- Do we need to support row scans that scan a portion of the row space?
 - How do we support values for `MAXVERSIONS` other than `INFINITY` and 1?
 - We are currently hashing every entity ID twice.
 Once in Kiji, and then again when that entity ID becomes the C* partition key and it goes through the `Murmur3Partioner`.
 Do we want to change